Alamance County, North Carolina: History

 During the early 19th century, the textile industry grew heavily in the area, so the need for better transportation grew.
 By the 1840s, several mills were set up along the Haw River and near Great Alamance Creek and other major tributaries of the Haw.
 Between 1832 and 1880, at least 14 major mills were powered by these rivers and streams.
 Mills were built by the Trollinger, Holt, Newlin, Swepson, and Rosenthal families, among others.
 One of them, built in 1832 by Ben Trollinger, is still in operation.
 It is owned by Copland Industries, sits in the unincorporated community of Carolina and is the oldest continuously operating mill in North Carolina.

 One notable textile produced in the area was the "Alamance plaids" or "Glencoe plaids" used in everything from clothing to tablecloths.
 The Alamance Plaids manufactured by textile pioneer Edwin M. Holt were the first colored cotton goods produced on power looms in the South, and paved the way for the region's textile boom.
 (Holt's home is now the Alamance County Historical Society.)
 But by the late 20th century, most of the plants and mills had gone out of business, including the mills operated by Burlington Industries, a company based in Burlington.

 By the 1840s, the textile industry was booming, and the railroad was being built through the area as a convenient link between Raleigh and Greensboro.
-The county was formed on January 29, 1849 from Orange County.
+Efforts to split a new county off from Orange County began in 1842.
+A bill to form the county from Orange County. was filed by Giles Mebane on January 1, 1849, which passed the legislature later that month.
+An election was held on April 19, 1849 and the split was approved by the voters, with the new county being established officially on April 24 by Governor Charles Manly.